Querz/mcaselector/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots and other files**
 If applicable, add screenshots to help explain your problem.
-Relevant world files ('.mca'-files) and selection files ('.csv'.files) must be bundled in a '.zip'-archive.
+Relevant world files ('.mca'-files) and selection files ('.csv'-files) must be bundled in a '.zip'-archive.
 To create the 'debug.log' file, follow these steps:
 1. Enable 'Print debug messages' in 'File'-->'Settings'.
 2. Restart MCA Selector.